Skip to content

 Drain Behavior

 Each task declares whether it requires components to be drained (scaled to zero) before execution.
-The operator drains once before the first task that requires it, and recreates components after the pipeline completes.
+The operator drains once before the first pending task that requires it when at least one configured component has desired replicas greater than zero, and recreates components after the pipeline completes.
+A config-only change that only re-runs the default init task does not drain components.

 Task Default requiresDrain Rationale